gcallah/work/chaps/stein.md

 section presents Stein's description of the natural vocations of women as well as her analysis of women's professions.

-Women's work for Stein is bound up with purposeful vocation.
+Stein understands women's work as bound up with purposeful vocation.
 She perhaps considers men's work more instrumental, but her description of women's work connotes loftier ideals of calling, duty, purpose, and the common life.
 Stein explains that "vocation is the place where the individual is incorporated into the community."[^108] While based in nature, both the nature of one's sex and one's personality, vocation is not "destiny" or externally imposed "fate."[^109] Freedom is found at the intersection of nature, discernment, and education.
 Overall, however, Stein determines that because of woman's orientation to the "personal" and holistic, woman's principal vocations are as "companion" and "mother."[^110] While for most, these manifest in a literal sense, for others, Stein considers, these vocations are expressed spiritually.

 Stein defines the work of companionship as participation in everything that one's spouse faces, as a "support and mainstay."[^111] Woman can